bsenecal10/Gen711-final-project/Blast_files/README.txt

-Viewed MSA results with EMBL-EBI tool: copied entire MSA_#.aln files and pasted into https://www.ebi.ac.uk/Tools/msa/mview/ MSA_1.aln: https://www.ebi.ac.uk/Tools/services/web/toolresult.ebi?jobId=mview-I20200513-214641-0145-12230186-p1m MSA_2.aln: https://www.ebi.ac.uk/Tools/services/web/toolresult.ebi?jobId=mview-I20200513-215017-0590-50803165-p1m
+Viewed MSA results with EMBL-EBI tool: copied entire MSA_#.aln files and pasted into https://www.ebi.ac.uk/Tools/msa/mview/ MSA_1.aln: https://www.ebi.ac.uk/Tools/services/web/toolresult.ebi?jobId=mview-I20200513-214641-0145-12230186-p1m
+    line #3 is the Argentine black and white tegu line #4 is the Komodo dragon
+    all other lines are platypus sequences
+MSA_2.aln: https://www.ebi.ac.uk/Tools/services/web/toolresult.ebi?jobId=mview-I20200513-215017-0590-50803165-p1m
+    line #3 is the Mainland brown snake line #4 is the Eastern brown snake all other lines are platypus sequences
 MSA_3.aln: https://www.ebi.ac.uk/Tools/services/web/toolresult.ebi?jobId=mview-I20200513-215410-0910-66534756-p1m
+    line #6 is the Common wall lizard line #7 is the Argentine black and white tegu all other lines are platypus sequences